KingAzariah/Productivity-and-EOD/README.md

 Contact

-For questions or feedback, please contact [your email or GitHub profile].
+For questions or feedback, please contact azariahmwood@me.com.